Skip to content

 31 December: Belated and revised return deadline under Section 139.

-January to February: peak Section 148 reopening notice season for AY 2018-19, AY 2019-20 (3-year and 5-year reopening windows under the post-Finance-Act-2021 regime).
-If you get a Section 148 or Section 148A notice this period, respond within 30 days.
-Most JAO-issued 148 notices for NRIs are void post the Supreme Court ruling of July 2025, but the burden is on you to flag the JAO/faceless mismatch.
+January to February: peak reopening notice season for AY 2018-19, AY 2019-20 (3 year 3 month and 5 year 3 month reopening windows under Finance (No.2) Act 2024 (effective 1 September 2024)).
+If you get a Section 148 or notice this period, respond within 30 days.
+Most -issued 148 notices for s are void post the Supreme Court ruling of July 2025, but the burden is on you to flag the J/faceless mismatch.

-This is the month most CAs are too busy to take new NRI work, so plan February if you want to make the March cutoff.
+This is the month most CAs are too busy to take new work, so plan February if you want to make the March cutoff.

 FATCA self-certification: your bank's annual prompt

 Your bank prompts you for self-certification annually, usually January or February.
 If you ignore the prompt, the bank flags your account as non-compliant and tightens KYC.
-Worst case: NRO account freeze.
+Worst case: account freeze.

 The self-certification is online for ICICI, HDFC, Axis.
 SBI still requires a paper form in some branches.
 Takes 10 minutes if your TIN, address, country of tax residency, and country of citizenship are all consistent across documents.